alexng353/not-a-tutorial/replicas.md

 ssh root@107.174.243.68

+Use the docker-compose.yaml that we wrote and use docker-compose up to start.
-Follow https://www.sohamkamani.com/docker/mongo-replica-set/ until it says use the exec On each one, it will say like "cannot do something until replica set is set up" just ctrl C for all three then run "docker container ls -a" to find the containers named mongo1, mongo2, mongo3. try using "docker start [container]" to run only then do you use exec to enter a mongo shell in mongo1.
+Wait until it **prints the same thing like ten times lmao**, it will say like "cannot do something until replica set is set up" just ctrl C for all three then run "docker container ls -a" to find the containers named mongo1, mongo2, mongo3. try using "docker start [container]" to run only then do you use exec to enter a mongo shell in mongo1. then follow steps in the https://www.sohamkamani.com/docker/mongo-replica-set/ link like the config and rs.initiate(config) until one of them is primary then connect to primary by changing 30001 with either 30002 or 30003.

 Use mongodb://107.174.243.68:30001/data?directConnection=true